Alabama Public Records Search

 Alabama Birth Records

 The state office of vital statistics maintains records of births in Alabama, but does not release that information to individuals who are not named on the birth records.
 According to the state website, only the individual on the certificate or his/her parents may legally request a copy.
 Otherwise, birth records are kept confidential for 125 years.
+You can check birth and Alabama vital records through a quick search on RecordsFInder.

 Alabama Death Records